Envoy (WordPerfect)

 In computing, Envoy was a proprietary portable document file format marketed by WordPerfect Corporation, created as a competitor for Acrobat Pro.
 It was introduced by Tumbleweed Communications Corporation in 1993 and shipped with WordPerfect Office in March 1994.

-An Envoy file could be created by the use of a special printer driver in WordPerfect, and an application for "viewing, manipulating, annotating or printing Envoy files" was included in the WordPerfect Envoy product, together with a "runtime file" that permitted the a viewer to be embedded in Envoy files and enable recipients to have "all the functionality of the full viewer without paying licensing charges".
+An Envoy file could be created by the use of a special printer driver in WordPerfect, and an application for "viewing, manipulating, annotating or printing Envoy files" was included in the WordPerfect Envoy product, together with a "runtime file" that permitted a viewer to be embedded in Envoy files and enable recipients to have "all the functionality of the full viewer without paying licensing charges".
 The resulting document could be viewed in a separate viewer application, the Envoy Distributable Viewer, which also worked as a web browser plugin.

-Unlike Adobe PDF, the file format was not publicly documented.

-Envoy failed to make any headway against PDF, and is largely now unused.
-Some have reported success in reading Envoy documents by printing to PostScript from the Envoy Distributable Viewer, then converting the PostScript file to a PDF.
-The PostScript file can also be viewed directly using a viewer such as Ghostscript.
+In contrast to Adobe PDF, the Envoy file format was not publicly documented.
+Envoy failed to make any headway against PDF, and is now largely unused.
+Some users have reported partial success in accessing Envoy documents by printing them to PostScript via the Distributable Viewer and then converting the resulting files to PDF format.
+These PostScript files can also be viewed using applications such as Ghostscript.